rbettinelli/ioDynGoogleUpdate/README.md

 ---

 ioDynGoogleUpdate is desinged for when you purchase your domain from Goolgle ([Google Domain](https://domains.google.com/registrar/)) but do not have a static IP.
-This will allow you to have 1 or many doomains redirected as needed.
+This will allow you to have domain(s) redirected as needed.

 ---